-Students with documented disabilities can coordinate a variety of services with the confidential assistance of the Office for Students with Disabilities.
+Students with documented disabilities can coordinate a variety of services with the confidential assistance of the Accessibility Services Office.
 Service options include:

 - Adaptive testing services